2019 Aggie Days Teacher Info

 Register on-line or fax your application to 403-410-4549.
 NOTE: Registration will close March 4th, 2019.

-Buses should unload as directed at the back of the Ag Barn (west side of building).
-Students and chaperones are then asked to walk towards the rotunda enrtance to the Agrium Western Events Centre where Stampede volunteers will be stationed to confirm the schools, number of attendees and to assist with disembarking of the buses and provide directional information.
+Buses should unload as directed at the back of the Ag Barn East side of building).
+Students and chaperones are then asked to walk towards the rotunda entrance to the Nutrien Western Events Centre where Stampede volunteers will be stationed to confirm the schools, number of attendees and to assist with disembarking of the buses and provide directional information.
 Volunteers will also assist with the loading of buses for pick-up.
 Buses coming for pick-up will be directed to park and will be marshalled to a pick-up area for safer boarding.
 Calgary Stampede staff and volunteers will work directly with the bussing companies to provide them with routes and maps of Stampede Park so they know exactly where to drop off and pick up attendees.

 Buses will be given free parking but cars pay a parking fee of $15.00.

 * Have your students circulate around the Aggie Days displays in a sequential order so they do not miss anything.

 * The demonstration areas will have presentations (Sheep Shearing, Stock Dog, Horse, etc.) conducted at frequent intervals throughout the day.
 Make sure the shorter students are near the front during demonstrations.

 * Formal demonstrations (Beef, and Cow Milking) are conducted at frequent intervals throughout the day.Times will be posted.

 * Ask questions and encourage your students to inquire.
 This can be accomplished through either preparing a questionnaire for the students or asking them to develop a questionnaire keeping in mind the exhibitors that are participating.
 A listing of the exhibitors will be posted by the middle of February and will be updated on a regular basis.